ai-robots-txt/ai.robots.txt/README.md

 <img src="/assets/images/noai-logo.png" width="100" />

-This is an open list of web crawlers associated with AI companies and the training of LLMs to block.
+This list contains AI-related crawlers of all types, regardless of purpose.
+Users should consult [the table of bot metrics](./table-of-bot-metrics.md) to guide the implementation of their list.
 We encourage you to contribute to and implement this list on your own site.
 See [information about the listed crawlers](./table-of-bot-metrics.md) and the [FAQ](https://github.com/ai-robots-txt/ai.robots.txt/blob/main/FAQ.md).

 A number of these crawlers have been sourced from [Dark Visitors](https://darkvisitors.com) and we appreciate the ongoing effort they put in to track these crawlers.